MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-navigation-modern-experience.md

 Even when search is available, [most viewers start their web experiences by browsing](https://gerrymcgovern.com/search-and-navigation-interconnections/).
 That pattern persists on internal web sites as well.
 Good navigation experiences present viewers with a complete picture of what is available on the site and, combined with the home page, provide a comprehensive "story" for the site.

 Page navigation and site navigation display differently.
-The links that you see in site navigation are static on every page in the site.
+The links in site navigation are static on every page in the site.
 The navigation links on individual pages are accessed only when the viewer lands on the page.
 A benefit to on-page links is that they can be different from page to page.
 Both types of navigational links guide your viewers by providing *wayfinding* experiences.

-The key advantage of site navigation links is that they are always visible in the context of the site.
+The key advantage of site navigation links is that they're always visible in the context of the site.
 Because site navigation links are persistent, they provide an opportunity to provide significant value for site viewers as they traverse the site and address their goals: to find and do what they came for.
 Hub navigation links extend this wayfinding experience to other sites in the hub “family.”
 This supports navigating to related content not just on the site, but on related sites as well.
 Setting site navigation links to open in a new tab can help site viewers find the information they want, without navigating away from the current page that they are on.

 ## Site and page navigation fundamentals

-Planning site and page navigation involves thinking about:
+When you plan site and page navigation, you want to think about:

 - **Organizing** – Grouping logical and similar intents
 - **Labeling** – Writing clear labels your users will immediately understand